Oviedo restaurants you'll love

 |Popular items

-Chicken breast topped with 2 slices smoked bacon then smothered in melted cheddar jack cheese and Sweet Baby Ray’s® BBQ sauce.
-Served on our toasted brioche bun.
-(1280 Cal)
+2 chicken breasts grilled to perfection and topped with sautéed mushrooms, 2 slices smoked bacon then smothered in melted cheddar jack cheese.
+Served with honey mustard dressing for dipping, seasoned rice and steamed broccoli.
+(960-1170 Cal)

 More about Fire on the Bayou - Orange City